 1. Watch a free movie

 Did you know there are a few places around the city that offer free movie screenings?
 It’s perfect for a cheap date (especially if you BYO popcorn).
 The brilliant Cinema Akil shows interesting arthouse flicks and documentaries all year round – check the schedule here.
 And during the cooler months, you can check out free pop-up outdoor cinemas all over the city.
-We’ll let you know of the details as soon as the season starts up again.

 2. Visit a museum

 Dubai is full of unique (and at times just plain quirky) museums that you can enter free of charge or for very little.
 We love the Dubai Coffee Museum in the Al Fahidi Historical Neighbourhood, where you can admire centuries-old grinders, roasters and pots from all over the world.
 There’s a Coin Museum in the same area, which is worth a wander even if you’re not a serious numismatist.
 Or if words are more your thing, you can check out a museum dedicated to the poet Al Oqaili, located in the Al Ras area in Deira – it’s housed in one of the most beautiful heritage houses in Dubai.
 Of course, there’s also the excellent Dubai Museum and Al Fahidi Fort, which costs just Dhs3 to enter.